Gerosh-George/Data-Structure-and-Algorithms/Data Structure/Queue/README.md

 <img width="213" alt="Capture" src="https://user-images.githubusercontent.com/62696039/99901859-b7eca300-2cdf-11eb-9d3a-b96aa7059dce.PNG">

 Here #12 was printing so #15 was in line.
-Afterwards when #13 came #15 was in printing state and #13 had to be in the line.
+Afterwards when #13 came #15 was in printing state and #13 was put as next in the schedule.

 <hr>